prenouwex/ps-tag-onboarding-go/README.md

 ORM for Go, it helps separate out DB specifics and business logic Robust abstraction layer between the Go code and the database,

-### SQlite In memory
+### Sqlite In memory
-Easy, fast and handy to use for small project and prot
+Easy, fast and handy to use for small and prototype projects

+### Go Validator
+Go Validator implements value validations for structs and individual fields based on tags.
+It supports both built-in validators and custom validators